-Graeme has been working in the Glasgow Audi division for 2 years helping customers with every type of aftersales query from service bookings to final invoice of repairs!
+Graeme has been working in the Glasgow Audi division for three years helping customers with every type of aftersales query from service bookings to final invoice of repairs!
 In total he has more than 15 years of experience working with major brands.
 Luckily for us too, Graeme has recently completed specialist tyre safety training.

 He took some time from his busy day helping customers to answer some important questions that could ensure you and your family stay safe on the roads.

 When you consider that the contact area for each tyre is the size of the palm of your hand it makes you realise just how important they are!
 The brakes stop the wheels, not your car; it’s actually your tyres that stop it.
 There are of course legal consequences if your tyres are not roadworthy and these include penalty points and fines.
 In bigger terms ensuring that you, your passengers and other road users are safe is what ultimately matters

 2. How often should tyres be checked?

 Ideally every week but at a minimum every month and before heading off on long journeys.
 Motorists should look at pressure, tread, cuts and any bulges.
 A tyre can actually be underinflated without looking flat so be careful when taking a reading.